How do I install WordPress manually?

 Install the one.com plugin

 We have developed our own plugin to help you get the most out of your WordPress website.
-It allows you to install other plugins, like the one.com Online Shop, and specially designed themes only available for one.com customers.
+It allows you to install other plugins and specially designed themes only available for one.com customers.
 Check our guide on how to install it.

 Improve security

 WordPress is the most used CMS in the world.
 Unfortunately, this means it is also very popular with hackers.
-For this reason, we have created a guide to help you improve security on your WordPress site.
+For this reason, we have created a guide to help you improve the security of your WordPress site.

 Disable anonymous comments